stat545ubc-2023/assignment-b2-charlotteedgar/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of meansdofcols is to print a table of the means and standard deviations for each column in a numeric dataset.
+The goal of the meansdofcols package is look at summary statistics of all columns at once instead of one at a time.
+The main function prints a table of the means and standard deviations for each column in a numeric dataset.

 ## Installation